 1. You can still see a movie even if you don’t already have tickets

-Single tickets went on sale Aug 31st at 9am but can be purchased up until the screening, unless a film sells out, which about one-third do.
+Single tickets go on sale Sunday September 6th at 9am and can be purchased up until the screening, unless a film sells out, which about one-third do.
 Tickets can be purchased at the TIFF Bell Lightbox, at TIFF.net, or by phone at 1-888-599-8433.
-Premium tickets (where the movie’s stars will walk the red carpet) go for $46 and regular screening tickets will cost you $24.
-There are decent discounts for seniors and 25 years old and under.
+Premium tickets (where the movie’s stars will walk the red carpet) go for $48 and regular screening tickets will cost you $25.
+There are decent discounts for seniors and 25 and under.

 If your heart is set on a movie that’s off sale, you can try your luck in the Rush Line, which gives away no-show tickets on a first come, first serve basis.
 A Rush Line begins to form up to three hours before a movie begins and is let in dependent on the seats available about ten minutes before the viewing.
 Rush Line tickets are slightly cheaper than those that are pre-bought, $20 for regular and $40 for premium, and you must pay by cash.
 To increase your chances of success, choose films in larger venues like Roy Thompson Hall, Princess of Wales Theatre, and Ryerson Theatre or select films with less hype going into the festival.

 It may seem like a long shot, but you’d be surprised how many people don’t show up for their movies, particularly for corporately purchased tickets.
 Plus if you’re near the front of the Rush Line, you may be able to buy from ticket holders who aren’t able to attend and looking to sell their passes.

 2. Head to the TIFF Bell Lightbox to be in the centre of the action